David Adjaye: Early life and education

 Adjaye was born in Dar es Salaam, Tanzania.
 The son of a Ghanaian diplomat, he lived in Tanzania, Egypt, Yemen and Lebanon before moving to Britain at the age of nine.
-Upon graduating with a BA degree in Architecture from London South Bank University in 1990, he won the RIBA Bronze Medal for the best undergraduate design project in the UK.
-In 1993 he graduated from his master's programme at the Royal College of Art.
+Upon graduating from London South Bank University with a BA degree in architecture in 1990, he won the RIBA Bronze Medal for the best undergraduate design project in the UK (the Respite project).
+In 1993 he graduated from a master's programme at the Royal College of Art.

 Career

-In 1993, the year of his graduation, Adjaye won the RIBA Bronze Medal Award, a prize offered for RIBA Part 1 projects, normally won by students who have only completed a bachelor's degree.
-Previously a unit tutor at the Architectural Association, he was also a lecturer at the Royal College of Art.
-He was knighted in the 2017 New Year Honours for services to architecture, following an OBE in 2007.
-Adjaye is the recipient of the 2021 Royal Gold Medal.
-Given in recognition of a lifetime's work, the Royal Gold Medal is approved personally by the British monarch and given to a person or group of people who have had a significant influence 'either directly or indirectly on the advancement of architecture'.

 Early projects

 Adjaye's early works include many residential projects, including Chris Ofili's house in 1999, Dirty House and Glass House in 2002, and Lorna Simpson's studio-home in 2006.
 He then moved on to larger scale projects such as the Idea Store in Whitechapel, UK, and the Nobel Peace Center in Oslo, Norway, in 2005.

 The studio's first solo exhibition, David Adjaye: Making Public Buildings, was shown at the Whitechapel Gallery in London in January 2006, with Thames and Hudson publishing the catalogue of the same name.
 This followed their 2005 publication of Adjaye's first book, David Adjaye Houses.

 Other prominent early works include the Bernie Grant Arts Centre and the Stephen Lawrence Centre in 2007.